Daily NK: History

 Founded in December 2004 by South Korean Han Ki Hong and the Network for North Korean Democracy and Human Rights, Daily NK covers stories pertaining to North Korea, with a focus on inside information and human rights issues.
 It publishes primarily in Korean, but also in English and Chinese.
 Its sources inside North Korea communicate with the main office using Chinese cell phones, while it also has several correspondents based in China who interview people coming and going across the Sino-North Korean border.
 It also carries stories from North Korean defectors and monitors the output of the North Korean media.
 The organization is well known for publishing prices of commodities in North Korea - information deemed sensitive by the North Korean government - around once every two weeks.

-A full run-down of the organization's history can be found on its website.
-The organization also has a FAQ page that lists stories that have been confirmed by other news outlets or government/military sources.

 The organization has a content sharing arrangement with The Diplomat, and has partnered up with the Transitional Justice Working Group.
 It also has a relationship with Factiva.

+Criticism and controversies

+There have been suspicions of the Daily NK, because of the US government-sourced funding, a known enemy of North Korea, and due to uncertainty about its accuracy and the use of anonymous sources which raises questions about how truthful the information is.

 Notable contributors

 Hwang Jang-yop, a leading political figure in North Korea prior to his 1997 defection, contributed a regular column to the site prior to his death in Seoul in 2010.

 Thae Yong-ho, a diplomat from North Korea prior to his 2016 defection, also contributed a series of columns about North Korea-South Korea relations.

 Andrei Lankov, a well-known Russian scholar of North Korean affairs, occasionally publishes columns through the site, mainly in Korean.

-Fyodor Tertitskiy, a Russian scholar of North Korean affairs, publishes mainly history-focused columns for the website in Korean, which are occasionally translated into English.
+Fyodor Tertitskiy, a Russian-born scholar of North Korean affairs, publishes mainly history-focused columns for the website in Korean, which are occasionally translated into English.

+Bruce Songhak Chung, the head of the Satellite Analysis Center at the Korea Institute for Security Strategy, writes regular columns for the publication based on satellite imagery analysis.

 Stories of note

-In 2020, Daily NK claimed that Kim Jong-un had under gone cardiovascular surgery at 'Hyangsan Hospital', which it claims to be a hospital built for the Kim family.
-Notably, Daily NK never claimed that Kim Jong-un had died.
+In 2020, Daily NK claimed that Kim Jong Un had undergone cardiovascular surgery at 'Hyangsan Hospital', which it claims to be a hospital built for the Kim family.
+Notably, Daily NK never claimed that Kim Jong Un had died.
 The surgery was labeled as fake news by Kim Yeon-chul, the Minister of Unification.
-During this period, the trains used by Kim Jong-un was captured multiple times in Wonsan, on the eastern coast and far from the claimed location of Mount Myohyang.
+During this period, the trains used by Kim Jong Un was captured multiple times in Wonsan, on the eastern coast and far from the claimed location of Mount Myohyang.
 NK News cited a mark on his wrist as possible evidence to support the theory that the North Korean leader underwent a medical procedure.